 Although not required for the diagnosis of brain death, hospitals frequently have additional ancillary tests that are available to confirm the diagnosis of brain death.
-These include EEG, cerebral angiography, nuclear scan, transcranial doppler, CTA, and MRI/MRI.
+These include electroencephalogram (EEG), cerebral angiography, nuclear scan, transcranial doppler, computed tomography angiography (CTA), and magnetic resonance imaging (MRI).
 These tests are used when apnea testing is inconclusive, or patients are too unstable to proceed with apnea testing.

-In the case of cerebral angiography, there is no intracerebral filling is noticed in the carotid or vertebral arteries at the skull entry-level and maintained blood flow in the external carotid artery.
-In the case of EEG, there is no electrographic reactivity is noticed after intense stimuli either somatosensory or audiovisual.
-It is very important to understand that there is no need to establish the death of every neuron in the brain in order to demonstrate brain death.
-For example, even after brain stem and cerebral hemispheres death there is a neuroendocrine function is preserved.
-MRI brain is not yet accepted as an ancillary test for brain death determination.
+In the case of cerebral angiography, there is no intracerebral filling noticed in the carotid or vertebral arteries at the skull entry-level and maintained blood flow in the external carotid artery.
+In the case of EEG, there is no electrographic reactivity noticed after intense stimuli, either somatosensory or audiovisual.
+It is imperative to understand that there is no need to establish the death of every neuron in the brain to demonstrate brain death.
+For example, even after brain stem and cerebral hemispheres death, there is a neuroendocrine function preserved.
+MRI of the brain is not yet accepted as an ancillary test for brain death determination.

-Once brain death has been diagnosed the patient is clinically and legally declared as deceased with the time of death after testing.
-At this time depending on family and patient preference cardiopulmonary support should be withdrawn, or arrangements for organ harvest should begin.
-It is imperative that adequate documentation of all criteria of the diagnosis of brain death is included in the patient's medical record.
+Once brain death has been diagnosed, the patient is clinically and legally declared as deceased with the time of death after testing.
+At this time, depending on family and patient preference, cardiopulmonary support should be withdrawn, or arrangements for organ harvest should begin.
+Adequate documentation of all criteria of the diagnosis of brain death must be included in the patient's medical record.
 It is recommended that some form of checklist be used to ensure completeness of testing.

-Adequate clinical evaluation to ensure these conditions are not present and must be done before proceeding with the diagnosis of brain death.
-It is extremely important to differentiate the difference between coma and brain death.
-When the AAN guidelines are followed, there have been no misdiagnosis of brain death reported in the literature, of the reported misdiagnosis at least one violation of the AAN guidelines identified
+The clinicians should perform a clinical evaluation to ensure these conditions are not present and must be done before proceeding with the diagnosis of brain death.
+It is essential to differentiate the difference between coma and brain death.
+When the AAN guidelines are followed, there have been no misdiagnosis of brain death reported in the literature, of the reported misdiagnosis at least one violation of the AAN guidelines identified.

 Requirements for the diagnosis of brain death: